CoPhy-PGNN: Learning Physics-guided Neural Networks with Competing Loss Functions for Solving Eigenvalue Problems: Methodology

-where the denominator term ensures that $\hat{\eigenvec}$ resides on a unit hyper-sphere with $||\hat{\eigenvec}||=1$, thus avoiding scaling issues.
-Note that by construction, \nsloss{} only depends on the predictions of $f_{NN}$ and does not rely on true labels, $(\eigenvec,\eigenval)$.
-Hence, \nsloss{} can be evaluated even on the unlabeled test data, $\mathcal{D}_{U}$.
+where the denominator term ensures that $\hat{\eigenvec}$ does not tend toward the trivial solution of 0.
+By construction, \nsloss{} only depends on the predictions of $f_{NN}$ and does not rely on true labels, $(\eigenvec,\eigenval)$.
+Hence, it can be evaluated even on the unlabeled test data, $\mathcal{D}_{U}$.

-\paragraph{Spectrum Loss:} Note that there are many non-interesting solutions of $\eigenmat \hat{\eigenvec} = \hat{\eigenval} \hat{\eigenvec}$ that can appear as ``local minima'' in the optimization landscape of \nsloss{}.
-For example, for every input $\eigenmat_i \in \mathcal{D}_{U}$, there are $d$ possible eigen-solutions (where $d$ is the length of $\hat{\eigenvec}$), each of which will result in a perfectly low value of \nsloss{} $=0$, thus acting as a local minima.
-However, we are only interested in a specific eigenvalue -usually the smallest or the largest- for every $\eigenmat_i$.
-Therefore, we consider minimizing another PG loss term that ensures the predicted $\hat{\eigenval}$ at every sample is the desired one.
+\paragraph{Spectrum Loss:} Note that every solution of the equation $\eigenmat \hat{\eigenvec} = \hat{\eigenval} \hat{\eigenvec}$ is a ``local minimum'' in the optimization landscape of \nsloss{}.
+In particular, for every input $\eigenmat_i \in \mathcal{D}_{U}$, there are $d$ possible eigen-solutions (where $d$ is the length of $\hat{\eigenvec}$), each of which will result in a perfectly low value of \nsloss{} $=0$, thus acting as a local minimum.
+However, we are only interested in a specific eigen-solution for every $\eigenmat_i$, namely the eigen-solution that has the smallest or the largest eigenvalue.
+Therefore, we consider minimizing another PG loss term that ensures the predicted $\hat{\eigenval}$ at every sample is optimal.
 In the case of the quantum mechanics application, we use the following loss to find the smallest eigen-solution:

 The use of $\exp$ function ensures that E-Loss is always positive, even when predicted eigenvalues are negative.
-As for the electromagnetic propagation application, we simply direct the optimization towards the largest eigenvalue by replacing $\hat{\eigenval}_i$ with $-\Re(\hat{\eigenval}_i)$, where $\Re$ extracts the real part of the complex eigenvalue.
+For the electromagnetic propagation application, we simply direct the optimization towards the largest eigenvalue by replacing $\hat{\eigenval}_i$ with $-\Re(\hat{\eigenval}_i)$, where $\Re$ extracts the real part of the complex eigenvalue.
+This can be generalized to other problems where we want to target a specific eigen-solution for every input matrix.